mohamedkhairy23/Mern-booking-clone/README.md

 - TailwindCSS for styling
 - NodeJS
 - Express
-- Json web token
+- JSON Web Token
 - Mongo database
 - Stripe for payment

 Features:
+- Authentication and authorization.
-- Search for hotels by destination(city and country), search by adult count and child count, and take check-in and check-out dates from date picker. and share all that values globally by context save that values in broswser in session storage.
+- Search for hotels by destination(city and country), search by adult count and child count, and take check-in and check-out dates from the date picker. and share all these values globally by context and save these values in the browser in session storage.
+- Filter by rating, hotel type, facilities, and maximum price.
 - Add hotel data.
 - Edit hotel data.
 - Get my hotels(Logged-in user hotels).